buzzshocker/User-Level-Thread-Library/REPORT.md

 called.

 Lastly, `disable` and `enable` are very straightforward where `disable` just blocks the `SIGVTALRM` signal, while `enable` just unblocks the signal.
+These functions are used to maintain atomicity of the execution and make sure one thread doesn't interfere with the execution of another thread.

 For `test_preempt.c`, we had a simple tester which runs two threads concurrently where one of them is an infinite thread and the other is a thread that kills